marcus-grant/notes/pcde-course-overview.md

 This is minimum recommendation and you may find yourself spending more than 20 hours per week some weeks.
 Integrating this time into your schedule will require disciplined time management.
-[Here are some tips] on how you can help manage your time while in the program.
+Here are some more in depth tips on [managing time](time-management.md) while in the program.
 Remember though with previous knowledge from previous cohort that is now deferred, shoot for 10 hours a week.
 More than that and help might be needed earlier.